Guidance on the arrangements for relief for site restoration work under parts 2 and 3 of the Landfill Disposals Tax (Wales) Act 2017 (LDTA).

 - be at least 30 days beginning with the day on which the notice is issued

 We may both agree to extend these time periods.

 LDTA/4130 WRA decision

-- If the WRA has requested further information:
+- if we have requested further information:

-- the day on which the period for providing the information ends.
+- the day on which the period for providing the information ends

 LDTA/4140 WRA approval